Kipngetich33/Email_to_Text/README.md

 ## User Stories
 * A user can sign in to the application
 * A user can create a profile and set profile with your preffered email
-* A user can delete their accout
+* A user can delete their account
 * A user can choose the phone number they would love to recieve alerts on
-* A an authorized user can rate the app
+* A user can reply to an email through text messages
 * A user can add or change the phone number to get alerts from
 * A user can add or change the email that he/she recieves alerts from
-*
+* A an authorized user can rate the app

 ## Set Up and Installation